emidombek/uptowngallery/DEPLOYMENT.md

     - Enter your username and password (for the superuser that you have created before).
     - You will be redirected to the admin page.

-**The app was initially deployed to Heroku then moved to Render since Heroku has removed its free tier services from November 29 2022**

 ## Heroku Deployment

 * Set up a local workspace on your computer for Heroku: